 Now, normally I try to list every restaurant in a community that isn’t a multi-state or international chain.
-However, due to Long Beach’s large size, my time constraints and the blog entry’s memory limits, I’m going to have to be really selective.
-To start with, several restaurants in Long Beach are noteworthy for having been filming locations, including: George’s 50s Diner (as seen in A Cinderella Story), Joe Jost’s (featured in The Bodyguard), Khoury’s (as seen in As Good as It Gets), and The Madison (featured in Street Sisters and Dinner for Schmucks).
-As we lunched in Long Beach, we ate The Belmont Brewing Company.
+However, due to Long Beach’s large size, my time constraints, and the blog entry’s memory limits, I’m going to have to be really selective.
+To start with, several restaurants in Long Beach are noteworthy for having been filming locations, including George’s 50s Diner (as seen in A Cinderella Story), Joe Jost’s (featured in The Bodyguard), Khoury’s (as seen in As Good as It Gets), and The Madison (featured in Street Sisters and Dinner for Schmucks).
+As we lunched in Long Beach, we ate the Belmont Brewing Company.
 The oceanfront view is great and the food was OK.
 For dinner, we dined at George’s Greek Cafe, which was good.

 LONG BEACH DRINKS

 As with the restaurants, I’m going to have to be selective with a list of Long Beach’s Bars.
 We popped into The Pike Bar & Fish Grill, which is owned by Chris Reece, former drummer of Social Distortion.
 As you’d expect, the jukebox features west coast punk, honky-tonk, Morrissey, rockabilly, &c.
-Other bars include Alex’s Bar, The Annex, Art Du Vin Wine Bar, Ashley’s, District Wine, The Falcon, 49’rs Tavern, 4th Street Vine, House of Hayden, The Mineshaft, Observation Bar, Paradise Piano Bar & Restaurant, Puka Bar, Shannon’s on Pine, Silver Bullet Saloon (seen in Thelma & Louise), Sweet Water Saloon, Thirsty Isle, V Room, The Wine Bar and The Yardhouse Bar & Restaurant.
+Other bars include Alex’s Bar, The Annex, Art Du Vin Wine Bar, Ashley’s, District Wine, The Falcon, 49’rs Tavern, 4th Street Vine, House of Hayden, The Mineshaft, Observation Bar, Paradise Piano Bar & Restaurant, Puka Bar, Shannon’s on Pine, Silver Bullet Saloon (seen in Thelma & Louise), Sweet Water Saloon, Thirsty Isle, V Room, The Wine Bar, and The Yardhouse Bar & Restaurant.

 LONG BEACH NIGHTS

-With a city Long Beach’s size it’s no wonder there are loads of exciting ways to pass one’s evening, especially if one likes playing pool.
-Yankee Doodles has a game room with pool, ping pong, shuffleboard and darts.
+With a city Long Beach’s size, it’s no wonder there are loads of exciting ways to pass one’s evening, especially if one likes playing pool.
+Yankee Doodles has a game room with pool, ping pong, shuffleboard, and darts.
 Utopia also has pool and live music.
 Jillian’s also has pool as well as dancing.
 The aforementioned Pike is home-away-from-home to Hollywood’s Laugh Factory and is the home of the Stand-Up Comedy Hall of Fame.
-There are also several lounges and nightclubs including Club Ripples, Club Bounce, Shore Ultra Lounge, Executive Suite, Call Sick on Friday, Sevilla Nightclub, Basement Lounge, Rhythm Lounge, Cohiba Nightclub & Cigar Lounge and Mensa Lounge & Nightclub.
+There are also several lounges and nightclubs including Club Ripples, Club Bounce, Shore Ultra Lounge, Executive Suite, Call Sick on Friday, Sevilla Nightclub, Basement Lounge, Rhythm Lounge, Cohiba Nightclub & Cigar Lounge, and Mensa Lounge & Nightclub.

 LONG BEACH ART SCENE

 In 1965, Long Beach hosted the first International Sculpture Symposium to be held in the US.
-Eight sculptors created works that adorn Cal State Long Beach’s campus.
-In all, there are more then twenty now.
+Eight sculptors created works that adorn Cal State Long Beach‘s campus.
+In all, there are more than twenty now.
 Long Beach also has a Mural and Cultural Arts Program, which accounts for a portion of the city’s street art.
 The most famous mural is Wyland’s Whaling Wall, the world’s largest mural… and also one of the most artless.
 It blemishes the Long Beach Sports Arena and has confused more than a few would-be visitors to the aquarium.

 The Arts Council for Long Beach and the Redevelopment Agency is supposed to ensure that new private developments contribute to the arts fund or commission artworks for their new projects.
 Long Beach boasts several quality art museums including The Museum of Latin American Art, The Long Beach Museum of Art, The University Art Museum, and The Pacific Island Ethnic Art Museum.
 The East Village Arts District hosts monthly art openings and exhibits on the second Saturday of the month during the Artwalk.
-Long Beach art galleries include DDR Projects, Expo, Gallery WOW WOW, Hit and Run, Koos Art Center, Shore Books and Art Gallery and Village Treasures.
+Long Beach art galleries include DDR Projects, Expo, Gallery WOW WOW, Hit and Run, Koos Art Center, Shore Books and Art Gallery, and Village Treasures.

 Long Beach has several theater companies and theaters, notably Alive Theatre, Found Theatre, GO-FAME Youth Theater Company, International City Theatre, Long Beach Playhouse, Long Beach Shakespeare, Musical Theatre West, Open, Terrace Theatre, The All American Melodrama Theater, The Garage Theatre, and Tibbies Great American Cabaret.
 In addition, both CSU Long Beach and Long Beach City College maintain active theater departments.